Castledawson: People

-The singer-songwriter and producer Ciaran Gribbin.

 Transport

 Castledawson railway station opened on 10 November 1856, closed for passenger traffic on 28 August 1950, and finally closed altogether on 1 October 1959.

 The main A6 Belfast to Derry road passed through Castledawson from 1971, when the nearby Castledawson roundabout was built, in anticipation of the completion of the M22, which was never forthcoming, until 1992, when it was finally bypassed by a single-carriageway A6 upgrade.

 This section is currently being dualled, marking the end of a 47-year wait for the high-quality bypass it was promised, all those decades ago.